 The largest city in the central Chubu region, Nagoya is one of Japan’s major ports and also an important Shinkansen bullet trains hub.
 From shopping to science and kid-friendly amusement parks, Nagoya’s attractions are certainly not to be missed.

-Enclosed by the sea on one side and a majestic mountain range on the other, Kobe is close to Osaka and Kyoto, and also considered one of Japan’s most beautiful big cities.
+Enclosed by the sea on one side and a majestic mountain range on the other, Kobe is close to Osaka and Kyoto, and also considered one of Japan’s most beautiful port cities… lest we forget the delicious Kobe beef!

 The city of Fukuoka is one of the main tourist destinations in southern Japan, and it is listed among Japan’s ten most populous cities.
 It is the largest city on the island of Kyushu, and packed with amazing travel experiences.